-For the Power of Positivity Theme Week, we’ve brought you a bunch of stories detailing the benefits of a positive mindset and how to implement one in your own life.
-But that’s a whole lot easier said than done, especially if the environment you work or go to school in tends to be a negative one.
+From reducing your levels of stress to increasing your resilience against hardship, adopting a positive mindset within your day-to-day life has a multitude of benefits.
+But embracing more positivity is a whole lot easier said than done, especially if your work environment tends to be a negative one.
 If that’s the case, here are five ways you can be a positive force in your workspace.

 Recognize the negativity around you.
 Sometimes you can even feel your energy being drained by the words being spoken.
 If it feels bad or uncomfortable, then it’s negative.
 If you can identify what is happening, you can make good choices about handling it.

 In what ways are you contributing to the negativity around you?
 Are you listening to gossip or participating in conversations where the only focus is to denigrate, diminish or criticize?
 Remember, everything you say has an impact—so choose the words that respect people’s humanity and their right to be themselves.